 I also considered pressing some of my older red-blue LED grow lights back into service; I had used these over-wintering hibiscus indoors and providing supplemental light.
 But I couldn’t imagine orchids in the blurple color (see image) and the growing space would look too much like a disco.

-While searching for grow lights, I came across the term “white light LED grow light” in a menu on a horticultural website.
+While searching for grow lights, I came across the term “white light LED” in a menu on a horticultural lighting website.
 In the intervening years from my experience with the blurple LED lights, technology had evolved considerably.
 In fact, several companies were embracing the concept of not just extracting the highest photosynthetic responsive wavelengths from the solar spectrum (the blue and red described above), but closely replicating the ENTIRE spectrum in order to simulate more natural light conditions.

 I resonated with the fundamental premise: plants have evolved with the full solar spectrum and, in its entirety, the solar spectrum provides a complete growing stimulus that can’t be reduced to a subset of wavelengths.
 To provide an optimal growing environment, then, it would be best to simulate the sun rather than fractionalize it.

 In another article on LED lights for orchid growing, I offer more detail on the specific qualities of horticultural LED lighting, including spectrum, photosynthetic active radiation (PAR), photosynthetic photo flux (PPF), and daily light integral (DLI).
-Here I will provide an overview of my growing setup and results using high intensity LED lights.
+Also, I have written about my experience with the conversion of T5 HO fluorescent light fixtures to LEDs.
+Here I will focus on my indoor orchid growing setup and results using high intensity LED grow lights.

 The technology has been developing for several years, and high-intensity LED grow lights have a major market in cannabis growing.
 They are also used in indoor atrium displays, mini rainforests, and museum environments.
-Since the light spectra closely match the sun, colors are vivid and clear — ideal for orchids.
+Since the light spectra closely match the sun, colors are vivid and clear — ideal for appreciating the beauty of orchids.

 A key feature of this particular class of white light LEDs is that they are high intensity: at 30″ below the fixture, they deliver about 2000 fc.
 Very adequate light levels for growing dendrobium and far superior to florescent light fixtures.